radiant/radiant-clipped-extension/README.md

 using mod_rails).

 Paperclipped will integrate with the Styles'n'Scripts extension.
-For that to work, you'll need to load that extension before paperclipped:
+For that to work, you'll need to load that extension before the assets extension:

     config.extensions = [ :sns, :all ]